Samsung/escargot/README.md

 Escargot welcomes contributions from developers in any form, wheter it's code, documentation, bug reports, or suggestions.
 By contributing to the project, you agree to license your contributions under the [LGPL-2.1](https://github.com/Samsung/escargot/blob/master/LICENSE) license.

 #### ❗ Vulnerability Reporting
-⚠️ If you identify any vulnerabilities, please report them through the [Issues page](https://github.com/Samsung/escargot/issues). *We may not accept reports through any other channels*.
+⚠️ If you identify any vulnerabilities, please report them through the [Issues page](https://github.com/Samsung/escargot/issues). *Reports sent via other channels may not be considered or may be processed with delays*.
 Please note that our project assumes the execution of valid JavaScript source code only.
-Handling of invalid source code is not within the scope of this project.
+Handling of invalid source code is not within the main scope of this project and might not be addressed.

 ## Research Papers 📝
 * [Dynamic code compression for JavaScript engine](https://doi.org/10.1002/spe.3186)